-Evolutionary theory predicts that when the first age of reproduction is delayed in a population, the population should evolve to age later and live longer, as has been experimentally supported (Rose 1984).
-Moreover, the evolutionary theory for late life predicts that populations with later last ages of reproduction should have a later onset of the mortality plateau, which is also experimentally supported (Rose and Mueller 2000) (LD.
-Mueller and MR. Rose 1996).
-Evolutionary theory predicts that other fitness characters should also plateau in late life such as virility (Shahrestani et al.2012) and fecundity (Rauser et al. 2006).
-Lifelong heterogeneity theory is an alternative theory for late life mortality stabilization and based on this theory subgroups have different robustness and most robust groups die later.
-However, this theory of aging is not a strong theory such as evolutionary theory and it can not explain late life mortality correctly because it is very difficult to test all robustness and most robust characters in each organism.
-Its mathematics also look to be noticeably elasticThere are some evidences against heterogeneity theory of aging.
+Evolutionary theory predicts that when the first age of reproduction is delayed in a population, the population should evolve to delay the onset of aging later and live longer.
+This prediction has been experimentally validated using D. melanogaster (Rose 1984), such that populations in which the first age of reproduction was postponed from 14 days to 70 days lived significantly longer than the control populations which continued to reproduce at 14 days old.
+Moreover, the evolutionary theory for late life predicts that populations with later last ages of reproduction should have a later onset of the mortality plateau, which is also experimentally supported in D. melanogaster (Rose and Mueller 2000, LD.
+Mueller and MR. Rose , 1996).
+Evolutionary theory predicts that all fitness characters should deteriorate during aging and plateau in late life, not just survival.
+Indeed male virility and female fecundity, both measures of reproductive output, deteriorate during aging and plateaus in late life (Shahrestani et al.2012, Rauser et al. 2006).

+An alternative theory for late life plateaus in fitness characters is knows as the lifelong heterogeneity theory.
+This theory suggests that subgroups of a population have different robustness measures and the most robust groups die later.
+In this theory, the stabilization of fitness characters in late life is a side effect of the most frail subgroups having already died off and the most robust subgroups remaining in the population.
+However, this theory of aging is not a strong theory and it can not explain late life mortality correctly because it is very difficult to identify and test “robustness.”
+Its mathematics also looks to be noticeably elastic.
+Moreover, this theory suggests that late life plateaus are a demographic effect and that fitness characters should not plateau for individuals.
+However, experimental data shows that individual female’s fecundity declines during aging and plateaus in late life.
+Therefore, late life is not just a demographic effect of population subgroups.
+There are some evidences against heterogeneity theory of aging.
 For example, one experimental plan was done to change heterogeneity artificially to examine the effects of these changes on mortality rate as a function of age.
 In this experiment, a brief heat shock was used to make flies with vaster heterogeneity in their mortality rates.
 As a result, it was noticed that the increased heterogeneity causes no changes in later mortality rates (Khaezeli et al. 1995b).
 Another study was done to test effects of heterogeneity on mortality-rate plateaus and used different design.
 15 populations were used that their differentiation in starvation resistance correlated with variation in longevity (e.g. Service et al. 1985; Rose et al. 1992).
 Based on heterogeneity theory of aging, it was expected that more robust cohorts should have lower mortality-rate plateaus than less robust cohorts.
 However, the results of this study did not show any significant difference in the mortality rates late in life of cohorts with a great divergence in robust-ness (Drapeau et al. ,2000).
 Moreover, studies on genetically homogeneous populations of D.melanogaster shows that populations with reduced genetic and environmental variation still get mortality plateaus.

-and it show mortality plateau in average of population not in individuals, while fecundity results demonstrate each organism get to the late life plateaue.